 Customer engagement is one of the smartest keys for customer retention and the best way to do restaurant marketing.
 You need to start talking to your customers and listening to what they are saying to keep them engaged.

 a) Personal Touch- Lending a personal touch to the service goes a long way in improving the guest experience of the customer.
 Remembering the names of the regulars, and their usual orders have known to work wonders.
-This is the reason why people prefer going to their favourite watering holes where the Bartender knows them.
+This is the reason why people prefer going to their favorite watering holes where the Bartender knows them.

-b) Regular Updates- The most important part of Customer Engagement is maintaining consistency.
+b) Regular Updates- The essential part of Customer Engagement is maintaining consistency.
 You need to be regular in your updates.
 It is a good idea to send weekly or monthly newsletters to your customers.
 Make sure that your language is casual to create that personal touch.
 Also, send out SMS updates to let your customers know about the latest deals and offers running in your restaurant.

 c) Social Media- Customer engagement has become inevitably easier with social media platforms.
 Apart from your brand’s official pages on Facebook, Twitter, Instagram, and LinkedIn, online review sites provide vast engagement opportunities for food lovers.
 Make sure you are available to be reached out on all the relevant social media platforms and also make sure that you respond to all your customers.
 Give special attention to negative remarks and reviews, and ensure you handle criticism smartly and also offer compensation where required.